EnvGen/Tutorials/README.md

 Tutorials
 =========

+No active work is currently being done on this branch, except very rare bug fixes.
+For up-to-date workflows, see https://github.com/ctmrbio/ctmr-amplicon

 A few guides in how to use our tools, and some other people's tools as well.
 All scripts mentioned in the tutorials are also included in this folder.